man-netcat/yugiapi/README.md

 ### Filter Parameters
 Parameters can be concatenated with `,` or `|` for `AND` and `OR` functionality. `AND` is evaluated first, then `OR`.

+An additional parameter `get` can be added to only include particular parameters in the output.
+This parameter can be comma separated.

 #### Card Data
 The following filter parameters are available for card data: